An image of me

 Career

-At GRID, I worked on their JavaScript-based spreadsheet engine running in the browser, their formula parser written in Rust, and wrote some Python for the back-end.
+I joined GRID in 2022.
+I worked on their JavaScript-based spreadsheet engine running in the browser, their formula parser written in Rust, and I wrote some Python for the back-end.
 See "Making GRID's spreadsheet engine 10% faster".

 Writing

-My first really popular post was "The Engineering behind Figma's Vector Networks", which I wrote back in 2019.
-It's a lengthy post covering multiple topics and it contains over 200 diagrams and illustrations.
+My first post of note was "The Engineering behind Figma's Vector Networks".
+It's a lengthy post covering many topics, containing over 200 diagrams and illustrations.

-My first post containing interactive elements is "Multi-cursor code editing: An animated introduction", which uses animated instances of the VS code editor to demonstrate use cases and techniques for multi-cursor code editing.
+The first post I wrote containing interactive elements is "Multi-cursor code editing: An animated introduction".
+Written in 2022, it uses animated instances of the VS code editor to demonstrate use cases and techniques for multi-cursor code editing.
+This was quite a popular post!

-Another post containing a lot of interactivity is "Planes in 3D space".
-It contains over 50 interactive 3D illustrations, intended to provide a visual and intuitive understanding of planes.
+I'm incredibly proud of my work on "Planes in 3D space".
+That post contains over 50 interactive 3D illustrations, intended to provide a visual and intuitive understanding of planes.

 I've also written about monorepos, performance (twice) , and bit manipulation.